Doogiemuc/liquido-backend-spring/doc/LiquidDemocracy.md

-# Liquido - Liquid Democracy
+# Liquido - Liquid Democracy - Technical backround

+**DRAFT!**  This is a very rough draft of a future user guide.

 ## A modern aproach to interactive representative direct democracy